ua-datalab/ua-datalab.github.io/docs/mlpaths_grids.md

     ---

-    <p>Pandas is a powerful and popular open-source Python library used for data analysis and manipulation.
+    <p>Pandas is an open-source Python library used for data manipulation and analysis.
+It provides data structures, such as Series (1D) and DataFrames (2D), designed to handle tabular datasets efficiently.

 -   [<b>A3.
 Data Visualization with Matplotlib and Seaborn</b>](mlpaths/A2_Python_for_DataScience.md)